pingcap/docs-cn/reference/configuration/tidb-server/configuration-file.md

 - Default value: `5000`
 - If a transaction does not roll back or commit after the number of statements exceeds `stmt-count-limit`, TiDB returns the `statement count 5001 exceeds the transaction limitation, autocommit = false` error.
 This configuration takes effect **only** in the retriable optimistic transaction.
 If you use the pessimistic transaction or have disabled the transaction retry, the number of statements in a transaction is not limited by this configuration.

+### `txn-total-size-limit`

+- The size limit of a transaction.
+- Default value: `104857600`
+- The total size of all key-value entries in bytes should be less than this value.
+Note that if the `binlog` is enabled, this value should be less than `104857600` (which means 100MB), because of the limitation of the binlog component.
+If `binlog` is not enabled, the maximum value of this configuration is `10737418240` (which means 10GB).

 ### `tcp-keep-alive`

 - Determines whether to enable `keepalive` in the TCP layer.